jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

-#Getting Started with IBM Bluemix and IBM DevOps Services using Node.js
+#Getting Started with IBM Bluemix and IBM DevOps Services by using Node.js

-Last modified: 17 November 2014
+Last modified: 11 December 2014

 ##Create an application with IBM Bluemix